 Bonus Greens.
-A key part of the LMAP procedure is allowing for underutilised green time and demand dependency at signal junctions.
-TfL have traditionally allowed for these effects in TRANSYT models by either modifying start/end lags or using the bonus green facility in JCT's TranEd interface for TRANSYT.
+A key part of the LMAP procedure is allowing for underutilised green time at signal junctions.
+TfL have traditionally allowed for this effect in TRANSYT models by using the bonus green facility in JCT's TranEd interface for TRANSYT.
 The bonus green facility allows any lane to have its effective start or end of green offset to start earlier or later than just the signal timings would dictate.
-To provide continuity with previous methods LinSig3.1 provides a new more advanced bonus green facility allowing fine control and calibration of congested networks whilst maintaining the integrity of the original interstage design.
+To provide continuity with previous methods LinSig 3.1 provides a new more advanced bonus green facility allowing fine control and calibration of congested networks.
 As well as model calibration the bonus green facility has numerous other uses including more detailed modelling of intersections using partially protected pedestrian facilities as are common in Australia and New Zealand.

-Comment & Note Logging.
+• Comment & Note Logging.
 It is important that users are encouraged to fully document assumptions within a LinSig model and also to document and control changes to a validated model.
-LinSig3.1 therefore adds a new Audit History View which allows an audit trail of notes detailing changes to model.
+LinSig 3.1 therefore adds a new Audit History View which allows a audit trail of notes detailing changes to model.
 There are also a number of additional opportunities to add notes to model items such as controllers and junctions.